allanvini/Sistema-CRUD-JS/README.md

 # Sistema-CRUD-JS
-A simple CRUD system to store personal data it in a noSQL db
+A simple CRUD system to store personal data in a noSQL db